stepanenko/stepanenko/quotes.md

 # Quotes

+> The less code you use, the less there is to break.

 > You need to write lots of bad code before being able to write good code.

 > First just make it work, then make it work right, then make it work better/faster.